wvengen/jGridstart/README.md

   * __jgridstart-main__ (`nl.nikhef.jgridstart`) -
       Main jGridstart application.

+  * __jgridstart-ca-dutchgrid__ (`nl.nikhef.jgridstart.ca.dutchgrid`) -
+      [DutchGrid] CA package, providing an interface to the DutchGrid authority to submit and retrieve certificates, as well as its request wizard.

+  * __jgridstart-ca-confusa__ (`nl.nikhef.jgridstart.ca.confusa`) -
+      [Confusa] CA package, providing an OAuth-based interaction with the Confusa certificate authority to submit and retrieve certificates, as well as the corresponding request wizard.

   * __jgridstart-small__ -
       Creation of a minified jar using [ProGuard].
+Currently this is also the place where the included ca packages are selected.

   * __jgridstart-wrapper__ -
       Wrapper around jgridstart-small that contains the minified jar as well